-Specifically, the increase in amount due from related parties was primarily due to (i) the temporary delayed settlement with JD Group, and (ii) increase in volumes of orders from Walmart Group.
+Specifically, the increase in amount due from related parties was primarily due to (i) the temporarily adjusted settlement cycle with JD Group, and (ii) increase in volumes of orders from Walmart Group.
 The increase in accounts receivable was primarily due to significant increase in order volume from a supermarket chain in the first nine months of 2020 and increase in delivery order volumes from chain merchants.
 The increase in prepayments and other current assets was primarily due to the increase in VAT deductible and interest receivable.
 The decrease in amount due to related parties was primarily due to (i) the decrease in the balance of the cash we collected from consumers on behalf of JD.com upon merchandise delivery as we adjusted the payment schedule with JD Group from payment to JD Group after collection to payment before collection, and (ii) the delayed settlement with Walmart Group at the end of 2019.
 The increase in other non-current assets was primarily due to the addition of rental deposit we paid for leases over one year.
 The increase in accrued expenses and other current liabilities was primarily due to (i) the increase in payables to retailers on JDDJ as a result of the increase in GMV and extended settlement cycles with retailers, and (ii) the increase in salaries and welfare payables as a result of our increasing headcount, the regular salary increases in March and September 2020 and the delayed payment of social security plans and housing provident funds contributions permitted by the local government as a result of the COVID-19 epidemic.
 The increase in payable to riders was primarily due to a seasonal fluctuation as riders made more withdrawals from their accounts on our platform at the end of 2019 in preparation for Chinese New Year and the increase of riders' deposits.

 Net cash used in operating activities in 2019 was RMB1,297.8 million (US\$191.1 million).
 The difference between the net loss of RMB1,669.8 million (US\$245.9 million) and operating cash outflow RMB1,297.8 million (US\$191.1 million) was primarily the result of adding back non-cash expenses items such as depreciation and amortization of RMB215.7 million (US\$31.8 million) and share-based compensation of RMB51.2 million (US\$7.5 million) and additional cash of RMB93.5 million (US\$13.8 million) released from working capital accounts.
 Depreciation and amortization mainly relates to the amortization of the BCA and NCC arising from our acquisition of JDDJ in 2016.
-The changes in working capital accounts mainly include (i) RMB127.5 million (US\$18.8 million) increase in accrued expenses and other current liabilities, (ii) RMB101.2 million (US\$14.9 million) increase in payable to riders, and (iii) RMB28.5 million (US\$1.3 million) decrease in deferred tax liabilities.
+The changes in working capital accounts mainly include (i) RMB127.5 million (US\$18.8 million) increase in accrued expenses and other current liabilities, (ii) RMB101.2 million (US\$14.9 million) increase in payable to riders, and (iii) RMB28.5 million (US\$4.2 million) increase in amount due to related parties, partially offset by (i) RMB149.3 million (US\$22.0 million) increase in amount due from related parties, and (ii) RMB9.0 million (US\$1.3 million) decrease in deferred tax liabilities.